-- A person may make a complaint with OCR and file a lawsuit under Title IX, 504, and Title VI. - Government permission to sue is not required for Title IX complaints (as it is with Title VII). - Equal Employment Opportunity Commission (EEOC) will investigate Title VII (employment) complaints. - EEOC does not conduct voluntary reviews. - A person filing a Title VII complaint must go through the administrative process (via EEOC or state fair employment practices agency (FEPA)) prior to being provided a "right to sue" letter from the government. - OCR will typically refer employee-employee complaints to EEOC.
+- A person may make a complaint with OCR and file a lawsuit under Title IX, 504, and Title VI. - Government permission to sue is not required for Title IX complaints (as it is with Title VII) - Equal Employment Opportunity Commission (EEOC) will investigate Title VII (employment) complaints. - EEOC does not conduct voluntary reviews. - A person filing a Title VII complaint must go through the administrative process (via EEOC or state Civil Rights Commission) prior to being provided a "right to sue" letter from the government. - OCR will typically refer employee-employee complaints to EEOC.

-- If a complaint is filed against your institution or you are selected for a voluntary compliance review, OCR will likely contact the Title IX Coordinator, President, or Superintendent. - Contact Legal Counsel if the complaint is filed or a voluntary compliance review is initiated. - Coordinator will be expected to produce all documents requested by OCR.
-Generally this is a substantial amount of information. - If you have them, you must produce them. - FERPA does not apply to such OCR requests no redaction. - The institution should ask OCR to share the filed complaint - May be required to make a Freedom of Information Act (FOIA) request to receive a redacted copy.
+- If a complaint is filed against the institution, or your school is selected for a voluntary compliance review, OCR will likely contact Title IX Coordinator or President. - Contact Legal Counsel if the complaint is filed or a voluntary compliance review is initiated. - Coordinator will be expected to produce all documents requested by OCR.
+Generally this is a substantial amount of information. - If you have them, you must produce them. - FERPA does not apply to such OCR requests no redaction

-- Cooperation with OCR is key. - Institution's timely response is essential. - Expect substantial delays on the part of OCR (don't be alarmed by this). - Often, an OCR investigation will take 6 months to 3 years. - OCR will likely want to interview individuals. - Sometimes this is done via conference calls, sometimes in person. - The Title IX Coordinator will be (should be...) the point person on all of this.
+- Cooperation with OCR is key. - Institution's timely response is essential. - Expect substantial delays on the part of OCR (don't be alarmed by this). - Often, the OCR investigation will take 6-24 months. - OCR will likely want to interview individuals.
+Sometimes this is done via conference calls, sometimes in person. - The Title IX Coordinator will be (should be...) the point person on all of this.